pyx-industries/julee/docs/architecture/framework.rst

 A "digital product supply chain" is a way of thinking about how work gets done.
 That work might involve humans, traditional automation, and AI agents or services.
-At it's heart, Julee applications are process that follow business rules.
+At it's heart, Julee applications are processes that follow business rules.
-They are done in a way that leaves an impecable audit trail, which can be used to create a "digital product passport" to acompany the output of the process.
+They are done in a way that leaves an impeccable audit trail, which can be used to create a "digital product passport" to accompany the output of the process.
-This makes Julee particularly suitable for processes with non-trivial compliance requirements, such as responsible AI requirements or algorithmic due-dilligence of high-integrity supply chain information.
+This makes Julee particularly suitable for processes with non-trivial compliance requirements, such as responsible AI requirements or algorithmic due-diligence of high-integrity supply chain information.

-The processes that Julee orchestrates may depend on unreliable services, e.g. services which might temporarially fail, be rate-limited, or timeout, etc.
+The processes that Julee orchestrates may depend on unreliable services, e.g. services which might temporarily fail, be rate-limited, or timeout, etc.
-Julee runs the work pipelines in a way that is resiliant, with intelligent retrys and so on.
+Julee runs the work pipelines in a way that is resilient, with intelligent retries and so on.
-It make tradeoffs in favour of reliability and resiliance, at the expense of throughput and latency.
+It makes tradeoffs in favour of reliability and resilience, at the expense of throughput and latency.
 Julee is most suitable for processes which must be done correctly, and which may be complex and long-running.